juxor/afaq/markdown/secJ5.md

 in society.
 Thus even the most left-wing and progressive individual will become a bureaucrat if they are placed within a bureaucracy.

 We must note that the problem of corruption does not spring from the high- wages officials are paid (although this is a factor), but from the power they have over their members (which partly expresses itself in high pay).
-Any claim that electing "radical" full-time officials who refuse to take the high wages associated with the position will be better is false.
+Any claim that electing "radical" full-time officials who refuse to take the high wages associated with the position will be better, is false.
 The hierarchical nature of the trade union structure has to be changed, not side-effects of it.
 As the left has no problem with hierarchy as such, this explains why they support this form of "reform."
 They do not actually want to undercut whatever